Bachelor of Business Administration in Management in Trades Management

 Post-study work opportunityCanada's Post-Graduation Work Permit (PGWP) program: After completing their studies, qualifying international graduates are permitted to work in Canada for a maximum of three years under the terms of this government-mandated scheme.
 To be eligible, your course of study must be from an approved educational institution, and you must apply for the PGWP as soon as you graduate.
 Even though NPU might not be on the list of approved universities, you should consider returning to Canada to finish your undergraduate degree or enrolling in a post-graduate program at one of the universities eligible for the PGWP

-What are the admission requirements for the Bachelor of Business Administration in Management at Douglas College?
+What are the admission requirements for the Bachelor of Business Administration in Management in Trades Management program?

-Applicants must have a high school diploma or equivalent.
-Specific high school courses may be required depending on the program, such as English, Math, Biology, Chemistry, or Physics.
-A minimum overall high school GPA of 65% or higher is typically required.
+Applicants must have a high school diploma or equivalent, with specific high school courses in English, Math, Biology, Chemistry, or Physics potentially required.
+A minimum overall high school GPA of 65% or higher is typically necessary.

-What is the total cost of studying the Bachelor of Business Administration in Management at Douglas College?
+What is the duration and structure of the Bachelor of Business Administration in Management in Trades Management program?

-Can international students work while studying at Douglas College?
+Are international students allowed to work while studying in Canada?

-Yes, international students can work during planned school breaks, such as summer or winter holidays.
-During ordinary semesters, they may work part-time for up to 20 hours a week, with possible exceptions based on their program or visa.
+Yes, international students are typically permitted to work entirely during planned school breaks.
+During ordinary semesters, they may work part-time for up to 20 hours a week, with possible exceptions depending on the program or work visa.

 University building